cybergarage/uecho-rs/doc/device_inside.md

     def property_write_requested(self, prop: Property, data: bytes) -> bool:
 ```

 The developer handles the request messages from other nodes.
 The developer should return a true if the request message is valid, otherwise false.
-In addition, the developer does not need to update the target property data by the request property data because the `uecho-py` updates the target property by the request property data automatically when the handler returns true.
+In addition, the developer does not need to update the target property data by the request property data because the `uecho-rs` updates the target property by the request property data automatically when the handler returns true.
 The following example shows to check a write request message and set the valid property data to the target property.

 ```
     def property_read_requested(self, prop: Property) -> bool: